mvdh7/mvdh7.github.io/pages/team.md

 ## Current students

-I currently co-supervise two PhD candidates in the Department of Environmental Sciences at the University of East Anglia:
+I currently co-supervise two PhD candidates in the School of Environmental Sciences at the University of East Anglia:

   * **Ruth Matthews** is measuring total CO<sub>2</sub> and alkalinity supply to the ocean from UK rivers as part of the [LOCATE](../research/rivercarbon/) research programme. *Supervisory team:* Dr Dorothee Bakker (lead, UEA), Dr Naomi Greenwood and Dr Silke Kroeger (Cefas), Prof Richard Sanders (NOC Southampton).